-ELECTRONIC DISPLAY SIGN: A sign or portion thereof that contains light emitting diodes (LEDs), fiber optics, light bulbs, plasma display screens or other illumination methods, which are electronically controlled and that contain a fixed or changeable copy and/or a change to the intensity of light or colors displayed.
+ELECTRONIC DISPLAY SIGN: Any sign or portion thereof that contains light emitting diodes (LEDs), fiber optics, light bulbs, plasma display screens or other illumination methods, which are electronically controlled and that contain a fixed or changeable copy and/or a change to the intensity of light or colors displayed.

 FLAG SIGN: Any sign made of fabric, cloth, or other pliant material that is designed to be attached to a flagpole or other structure.
-For purposes of this Ordinance, temporary minor signs are not flag signs. (elements of 12-103.2.
+A single piece of cloth or similar material, shaped like pennant, rectangle or square, attachable by one straight edge to a pole or attached at the top of a pole and draped.
+For purposes of this Ordinance, minor signs are not flag signs. (elements of 12-103.2.
 E)